bstopp/puppet-aem/README.md

 ### Warnings

+It is up to the consumer to ensure that the correct version of Java is installed based on the AEM version.
+See [AEM Documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/technical-requirements.html) for compatibility.

 Defining an AEM resource as absent will remove the instance from the system, regardless of whether or not it was originally managed by puppet.

 ## Development